The Alchemist Discovering Phosphorus: Description

 Wright also gives religious connotations to the painting.
 The alchemist kneels in front of a shining vessel, stretching out his hands in a similar gesture to that used by El Greco when painting St Francis receiving the Stigmata or St Jerome in Prayer.
 Benedict Nicolson compares his posture to that of one of Christ's disciples receiving communion.
 He believes that the layout of the painting may have been taken from Thomas Wijck's painting (left) of an alchemist, which also contains similar vaulting, a confusion of objects and a similar assistant who is singled out by the light.
 This painting from the previous century was on display in London during Wright's lifetime.
 However, it is clear from a sketch by Wright's companion, Peter Perez Burdett, that he had a strong influence on the design.
 His sketch of 4 February 1771 shows the vaulting and the layout of the painting, with the glass container as its focus.
 It is Burdett who says where to place the figure in the painting, and Burdett had already referred Wright to Matthew Turner so that Wright might fully understand the underlying science in the painting.

 History

 Since its exhibition in 1771, the picture has provoked many contradictory interpretations.
 Its mystery disturbed 18th-century viewers, and although Wright was an internationally recognised artist, the painting was not sold when he first exhibited it.
-The picture travelled with Wright to Italy in 1773–1775, came back to England, was reworked in 1795, but was only sold four years after his death, when his possessions were auctioned at Christie's.
+The picture travelled with Wright to Italy in 1773–1775, came back to England, was reworked in 1795, but was only sold four years after his death, when his possessions were auctioned at Christie's.The painting was reproduced as a mezzotint by William Pether, published in London on 1 September 1775.